fbpx

 How does a lender figure out my borrowing power?

-A lender will conduct a “soft” credit check – which does not go on your credit file – to assess whether you are eligible for a car loan.
-This is part of responsible lending practices which is there to protect consumers.
+A lender will conduct a soft credit check, which doesn't go on your credit file, to assess whether you're eligible for a car loan.
+This is part of responsible lending practices which are in place to protect consumers.

 Using this publicly available information, a lender can determine whether you are a risky borrower or not.
 Some lenders may offer you a preliminary interest rate so you can do your first set of repayment calculations.
-It is a check to verify you are who you say you are.
-This is also known as loan “pre-approval” or “approval in principal.”
+It's a check to verify you are who you say you are.
+This is also known as loan “pre-approval” or “approval in principal”.

-Before making a “hard” or formal credit inquiry with a credit reporting agency, you may volunteer payslips, employment statements, bills in your name that you have paid, and other financial statements to show you can afford to pay back a loan.
+Before making a “hard” or formal credit inquiry with a credit reporting agency, you may supply payslips, employment statements, bills in your name that you have paid, and other financial statements to show you can afford to pay back a loan.
+These will often also form part of your pre-approval and paint a clearer picture to your lender of what you can manage.

 Looking at repayments over interest rates

 Low interest rates aren’t the be all and end all of saving money on a car loan.
-A lender can advertise the lowest of the low interest rates, but it doesn’t mean you’ll be paying less over time in repayments.
-Some interest rates may be low but when expressed as a comparison rate, which includes most fees in the percentage, the costs are much higher.
+A lender can advertise the lowest interest rates, but it doesn’t mean you’ll be paying less over time in repayments.
+Some interest rates may be low but when expressed as a comparison rate, which includes the main fees in the percentage, the costs can be much higher.

-Looking at your repayments instead of looking at interest rates will give you a clearer picture of how much the loan “costs” and how much you can budget for.
-This is a fixed cost and can be factored into how much you can afford to borrow, once registration, insurance, fuel costs, and other on road costs are considered.
+Looking at your repayments instead of looking at interest rates will give you a clearer picture of how much the loan costs each month and how much you'll be able to budget for.
+This is a fixed cost and can be factored into how much you can afford to borrow once registration, insurance, fuel costs, and other on road costs are considered.

 Using a car loan calculator can give you a general idea of how much you can expect to pay each period.
 All you need to know is the comparison rate you’re likely to pay and how much you want to borrow.
 The calculator can be useful in figuring out your own borrowing power.